-- There are no external examinations. - External assessment is carried out on work produced in class from two areas of study throughout the year.
+- There are no external examinations. - External assessment is carried out on work produced in class throughout the year.
 This is sent away for marking.

 Computers in class

 - A computer suite is available for use throughout the year and senior students are expected to use computer applications in their portfolios of work. - Most senior students now use their own personal laptop for a lot of their work in class and at home.